VerumHades/vidmake/README.md

 A lightweight C# framework for programmatic video creation, inspired by [Manim](https://github.com/ManimCommunity/manim).
 Supports frame-by-frame rendering of drawable elements, animations via interpolators, and output to video through **FFmpeg**.

+## Warning

+**Rendering scripts are not sandboxed.**

+Users are responsible for the content they render.
+Do **not** run scripts, render scenes, or process files that you do not understand or trust, as they may execute unsafe operations, modify your system, or access sensitive data.
+Use at your own risk.
+The author is not liable for any damage, data loss, or security issues resulting from its use.

 ## Runinning the app

 You can find the [latest release here](https://github.com/VerumHades/vidmake/releases/latest)